Tender for public sector contracts in Great Britain and Ireland

 Procurement stages

-It's essential to give all the information required and to meet the relevant deadlines at each stage of the process.
+It's essential to give all required information and meet all deadlines at each stage of the process.

-Once you have identified a potential contract, assess whether your business can carry it out - and whether it makes financial sense to do so.
+After finding a potential contract, assess if your business can do it.
+Also, check if it makes financial sense.
 Contact the relevant organisation for more information on what the contract involves.

 Some contracts involve a formal Expression of Interest - a pre-qualification stage used to identify realistic candidates for the contract.
 You may be asked for information about the financial position of your business and details of your experience and references.